Children in the military: India

+Indonesia

+West Papua National Liberation Army used children in its ranks with an age range of 8 to 15 years old.
+WPNLA claimed that they joined voluntarily and were not sent into the frontline.
+On 9 June 2025, a 14 years old WPLA captain, Pitenus Lilbid, was killed in a skirmish with Indonesian soldiers and police.

 Iran

 Current Iranian law officially prohibits the recruitment of those under 16.

-During the Iran–Iraq War, male children were drafted into the Basij army where, according to critics of the Iranian government, they "were sent to the front as waves of human shields".
+During the Iran–Iraq War, male children were drafted into the Basij paramilitary militia where, according to critics of the Iranian government, they "were sent to the front as waves of human shields".
 Other sources have estimated the total number of all Iranian casualties to be in the 200,000–600,000 range.
 One source estimates that 3% of the Iran–Iraq War's casualties were under the age of 14.

 There were male Iranian children who left school and participated in the Iran–Iraq War without the knowledge of their parents, including Mohammad Hossein Fahmideh.
 Iraqi officers claimed that they sometimes captured Iranian child soldiers as young as eight years old.